tylderen/fulmar/docs/project.rst

                   Successfully start the project, project name: `baidu_spider`.

-Now we create a new project called ``baidu_spider`` and start it.
+We created a new project called ``baidu_spider`` and started it.

 As you can see, project name is from the script file name.
-So you should kee the file name unique.
+So you should keep the file name unique.

 **Note:** In fact ``start_project`` just put a new task into new task queue.